bitmark-inc/docs/pages/bitmark-references/bitmark-cli/bitmark-cli.md

 ### countersign

-Complete a two-signature operation.
-This command take the hex code from the operation and signs with the global identity.
+Completes a two-signature operation.
+This command takes the hex code from the operation and signs with the global identity.

 **Arguments.** The `--network` global option must be specified.